-- 62. On March 5, 2019, Lambda's official Twitter account provided a link to a report touting the 85.9% job placement rate and stated: "Lambda only succeeds when our students succeed, and we're committed to a transparent, no-surprises approach to education." - 63.
-Prior to signing his ISA, Mr. Kernan read and relied on Respondents representations that Lambda's job placement was 85.9%.
-Lambda's record of successfully placing students was critical to his decision to enroll. - 64.
+- 50. On March 5, 2019, Lambda's official twitter account provided a link to a report touting the 85.9% job placement rate and stated: "Lambda only succeeds when our students succeed, and we're committed to a transparent, no-surprises approach to education."22 - 51.
 In May of 2019-at the same time Lambda was advertising an 85.9% job placement rate and touting its transparency-Lambda executives sent a private memorandum to investor Y Combinator.
 The May 2019 memo stated: